OfficeDev/open-xml-docs/docs/working-with-animation.md

 document.

-Classes that represent child elements of the \<anim\> element and that are therefore commonly associated with the <span class="keyword">Animate</span> class are shown in the following list.
+Classes that represent child elements of the \<anim\> element and that are therefore commonly associated with the **Animate** class are shown in the following list.

 ### CommonBehavior Class